MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Prep time!

+This week's lecture and workshops will help you prepare for this part of an interview.
+You can also practice on your own.
 Outline your 60-second life story following the model above.
 Find the student you paired with on W1D1 of App Academy.
 Pick a famous tech company and ask them the big questions:

 * "Tell me about yourself.
 What have you done in your career and why do you want to work at [famous company]?"
 * Why do you want to be a programmer?